Golf Tutorials

 As loyal as he is to Golf Pride for his full-swing clubs, his putter is a completely different animal.
 For the deadliest weapon in his bag - his Scotty Cameron Newport 2 putter - Tiger places his trust in a true classic: the Ping PP58 Putter Grip.

 He has used this grip model or one nearly identical to it for virtually his entire professional career, including all 15 of his major championship victories.
-More than brand loyalty, this choice is completely about tradition, familiarity, nostalgia and unmatched sensation.
+More than brand loyalty, this choice is completely about tradition, familiarity, and unmatched sensation.

-Why the a lot Classic Ping a large Grip?
+Why the Classic Ping Grip?

 Final Thoughts

-In short, Tiger Woods' grip selection a real masterclass in consistency and function.
-He trusts the all-weatherGolf Pride Tour Velvet Cord with custom tape wraps for his full swing shots and the timeless sensation from the Ping PP58 on his putter to produce the unmatched touch a large.
-This reveals one simple commitment he has made to his own equipment lots in the past.
+In short, Tiger Woods' grip selection is a masterclass in consistency and function.
+He trusts the all-weather Golf Pride Tour Velvet Cord with custom tape wraps for his full swing shots and the timeless sensation of the Ping PP58 on his putter to produce unmatched touch.
+This reveals his commitment to his equipment.

 Spencer has been playing golf since he was a kid and has spent a lifetime chasing improvement.
 With over a decade of experience building successful tech products, he combined his love for golf and startups to create Caddie AI - the world's best AI golf app.
 Giving everyone an expert level coach in your pocket, available 24/7.
-His mission is simple: make world-class golf advice accessible to everyone, anytime.
+Caddie's mission is simple: make world-class golf advice accessible to everyone, anytime.

 Other posts you might like